tony-gsz/tinydoor-system-architecture/README.md

 - user personalization inputs
 - uploaded images
-- story context
 - generation metadata
+- structured story context

 into a **multi-page illustrated storybook experience**.

+This repository focuses on the **architecture patterns** behind that kind of product rather than proprietary implementation.

-Rather than functioning as a simple "prompt → model → response" app, TinyDOOR is best understood as a **workflow-oriented AI product system** that manages:
+TinyDOOR is best understood not as a simple "prompt → model → response" app, but as a **workflow-oriented AI product system** that coordinates:

 - authentication
 - uploads
 - request creation
 - async state transitions
-- story generation
+- structured content generation
 - image generation
 - result aggregation
 - final asset delivery

+The emphasis of this repository is on:

+- **system design**
+- **backend workflow thinking**
+- **cloud-native architecture**
+- **async orchestration**
+- **production-oriented AI product patterns**

+---

+## Why This Repository Exists

-This repository focuses on the **system architecture and engineering patterns** behind that workflow.
+This repository exists as a **portfolio-safe architecture showcase** based on real engineering work.

-It is designed to showcase:
+It is intentionally designed to demonstrate:

-- **backend systems thinking**
+- how real AI products often behave like **workflow systems**, not one-shot model wrappers
+- how asynchronous generation affects product and backend design
+- how cloud infrastructure decisions shape reliability, scalability, and UX
+- how durable state and artifact management matter in production AI systems

+### What This Repository Is **Not**

+This repository is **not**:

+- the production codebase
+- a source dump
+- a reverse-engineered internal system replica
-- **cloud infrastructure design**
+- a disclosure of private APIs, schemas, or infrastructure

+All examples in this repository are intentionally:

+- **generalized**
+- **simplified**
+- **illustrative**
-- **event-driven orchestration**
+- **non-production-identical**
-- **async AI workflow design**
-- **production-oriented request lifecycle management**

 ---